grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 ### The mutual relationship between Single Responsibility Principle and composability

+Why am I writing about all this?
+It is because there is a mutual relationship between SRP and composability.
+As I said, there's no way to compose half of an object with half of another one.
+When we pick an object, that's it - we get everything that's "in stock".
+I also said that object is a granule of composability.
+The truth is, responsibility is a granule of composability as well.
+On one hand, it doesn't make sense to e.g. compose half of responsibility with another half.
+If we have a situation like that, these "halves" are in reality separate responsibilities.

+Separating things that change for the same reason makes it easier to replace things changing for different reasons than our class.

+In order to have composable objects, we somehow need to divide responsibilities between them

 3. If there isn't, where do we stop in separating responsibilities?

 This makes the third question interesting.